AbiWord

 AbiWord (/ˈæbiwɜrd/) is a free and open-source word processor.
 It is written in C++ and since version 3 it is based on GTK+ 3.
 The name "AbiWord" is derived from the root of the Spanish word "abierto", meaning "open".

 AbiWord was originally started by SourceGear Corporation as the first part of a proposed AbiSuite but was adopted by open source developers after SourceGear changed its business focus and ceased development.
 It now runs on Linux, ReactOS, Solaris, AmigaOS 4.0 (through its Cygwin X11 engine), MeeGo (on the Nokia N9 smartphone), Maemo (on the Nokia N810), QNX and other operating systems.
-Development of a version for Microsoft Windows has temporarily ended due to lack of maintainers (the latest released versions are 2.8.6 and 2.9.4 beta).
+Development of a version for Microsoft Windows ended due to lack of maintainers (the latest released versions are 2.8.6 and 2.9.4 beta).

 The macOS port has remained on version 2.4 since 2005, although the current version does run non-natively on macOS through XQuartz.

 AbiWord is part of the AbiSource project which develops a number of office-related technologies.